Fazeli95/End-to-End-SageMaker-ML-Pipeline-with-Canary-Rollback/README.md

 2. **Install the required dependencies:** pip install -r requirements.txt

+## Dataset
-Dataset: The dataset used in this project is the SBA-Loans-Case-Data-Set, which can be accessed from OpenML.
+The dataset used in this project is the SBA-Loans-Case-Data-Set, which can be accessed from [OpenML](https://api.openml.org/d/43539).
 The data will be automatically downloaded when you run the notebook.

-**Usage**
+## Usage

-Running the Original Notebook:
+### Running the Original Notebook:
-  Open Original_Notebook.ipynb to view the full workflow, including all outputs.
+- Open `Original_Notebook.ipynb` to view the full workflow, including all outputs.
-  This notebook contains every step from data preprocessing to model deployment, including the outputs at each stage.
+- This notebook contains every step from data preprocessing to model deployment, including the outputs at each stage.

-**Running the Structured Project:**
+### Running the Structured Project:
-  Navigate to the structured_project/ folder.
+- Navigate to the `structured_project/` folder.
-  Open Structured_Notebook.ipynb to view the clean, modular version of the project.
+- Open `Structured_Notebook.ipynb` to view the clean, modular version of the project.
-  Alternatively, run the individual scripts in the src/ folder for specific tasks such as data preprocessing, model training, or deployment.
+- Alternatively, run the individual scripts in the `src/` folder for specific tasks such as data preprocessing, model training, or deployment.

-**Canary Rollback and Shadow Testing**
+## Canary Rollback and Shadow Testing

-*Canary Rollback:*
+### Canary Rollback:
-  Description: Gradual deployment of the new model version with a rollback mechanism in case of failures.
+- **Description**: Gradual deployment of the new model version with a rollback mechanism in case of failures.
-  Implementation: In the event of errors during deployment, the traffic is rolled back to the previous stable version to ensure reliability.
+- **Implementation**: In the event of errors during deployment, the traffic is rolled back to the previous stable version to ensure reliability.

-*Shadow Testing:*
+### Shadow Testing:
-  Description: The new model version is deployed in parallel with the production model, receiving the same traffic without affecting users.
+- **Description**: The new model version is deployed in parallel with the production model, receiving the same traffic without affecting users.
-  Purpose: This allows for validation of the new model’s performance in a production-like environment before full deployment.
+- **Purpose**: This allows for validation of the new model’s performance in a production-like environment before full deployment.

-**Results**
+## Results
 The model had reliable performance metrics during training and validation phases.
 Canary deployment and shadow testing ensured a robust and error-free transition to production.

-**License**
+## License
 This project is licensed under the MIT License - see the LICENSE file for details.